| Returns and Forms Applicable for Senior citizens and super senior citizens for AY 2026-27 |

 - The senior citizen will submit a declaration to the specified bank.

 - The bank is a ‘specified bank’ as notified by the Central Government.
-Such banks will be responsible for the TDS deduction of senior citizens after considering the deductions under Chapter VI-A and rebate under 87A.
+Such banks will be responsible for the TDS deduction of senior citizens after considering the deductions under Chapter VI-A and rebate under Section 87A of Income Tax Act,1961.

 - Once the specified bank, as mentioned above, deducts tax for senior citizens above 75 years of age, there will be no requirement to furnish income tax returns by senior citizens.